 Is there a dairy-free option?

 For the dairy-conscious peeps, the only part of this recipe you would need to substitute is the sour cream.
-Unsweetened coconut cream would be my suggestion.
-Add a little squeeze of lemon juice for the tang.
+Just use your favorite DF option.
 Otherwise, you could just skip it all together and still have a wonderful dish!

 - Use whatever ground protein you love.
 Ground chicken, turkey, or pork would be fantastic.
 I've even used venison and elk for this recipe.